hyf-project5/hyfer/README.md

 * **NOTE**
   * *CREATE DB :* first you should create the database(this is currently) to do so do the following:

   In your MySQL shell run `mysql -u[username] -p[password] [DB name] < DIRECTORY/DB_Schema_v3.sql`
   * notes that the `DB_Schema.sql` file is important to create all the required tables...

-  then create `config.js` file in the database folder, and the paste in it the content of the `config.js.txt` file with the corresponding data..
+  then create a `config.js` file in the `server/config` folder and paste in it the contents of the `config.js.txt` file, and modify to reflect your specific database configuration.

   * *now just run `npm start`*